 How to Get Rid of Ants in Florida

-- Look for the ant nest: The ant nest is the source of your infestation.
+• Look for the ant nest: The ant nest is the source of your infestation.
+Seeing areas highly populated by ants means a nest is likely nearby.

 Palmetto Bugs in Florida

 The palmetto bug is another name for the American cockroach, which is the big bug you might find on the wall in the middle of the night occasionally.
-They are harmless and mainly live outside so you won’t find a huge, unmanageable infestation in your home.
+They are harmless and mainly live outside so you won’t find a huge, unmanageable infestation in your home; however, seeing one big cockroach in your home is enough to never want to see one again.

 How to Get Rid of Palmetto Bugs in Florida

-- Get rid of food sources by cleaning and keeping trash away from your home.
+Since palmetto bugs primarily live outside, if you see one in your home, it means they are drawn to something in your home; either food, water, or shelter.
+Get rid of food sources by cleaning and ensuring that food is stored properly in airtight containers.
 Take out the trash daily and avoid keeping the garbage right next to your house.

 Mosquitoes in Florida